Updates from Thursday, July 24

 Ozzie Newsome: 'As a league, we have a conduct policy.
 We will follow that from A to Z. We will allow the league to take its position.'— Aaron Wilson (@RavensInsider) February 22, 2014

-“Right now, I feel very good about his side of the story,” Newsome said Saturday at the NFL Combine.
+“Right now, I feel very good about his side of the story,” Newsome said, via Darryl Slater of The Star-Ledger.
 “But I also feel very good about what he has done since that to help himself, to not allow himself to get in a situation like that again.
 I think that’s the best way to say it.”

 Updates From Friday, Feb.
 21